hardik2801/login-signup/README.md

 # book-appointments
 An app that lets you book appointments with other users

-Step 1) Make a mongodb database named 'pg' and in that database make a collection named 'users'
+Step 1) Make a mongodb database named 'cl' and in that database make a collection named 'users'

 Step 2) git clone